Chautauqua Institution, Chautauqua NY: Feed Your Head

 Typical Day at Chautauqua Institution

-The day dawns with young knicker-clad “newsies” hawking the Chautauquan Daily newspaper, (75 cents), in the Town Center (unfortunately absent during first session, 2022).
-Except for a few modern cars, the ambiance harks back to simpler times, when folks got most of their information from the printed daily news, read leisurely on park benches.
+The day dawns with young knicker-clad “newsies” hawking the Chautauquan Daily newspaper, (75 cents), in the Town Center.
+Except for a few modern cars, the ambiance harks back to simpler times, when folks got most of their information from the printed daily news, and read leisurely on park benches.

 The paper outlines the schedule for two days, though chances are you’ve already chosen your preferences via phone app or online.